 Trek, Swim and Sunset

-We ended our dives early enough to explore more of the city which were in our last trip.
-One good thing about Sipalay is remaining idyllic and still devoid of distracting structures that seemingly hide the natural beauty of places.
+We ended our dives early enough to explore more of the city which were missed in our last trip.
+One good thing about Sipalay is its remaining idyllic and still devoid of distracting structures that seemingly hide the natural beauty of locality.

 We hired the trike we had in the morning when we went to church, for our afternoon get-away.
 Somehow, the locals always knew what to see, where to go next and what not’s.
 Our first stop was at Perth Paradise Resort, we went around the floating catwalk wondering those hills on the waters like fjords.
 We climbed the steps up the topmost level at the pool admiring the stunning view.
 The afternoon was scorching so we didn’t linger on but instead left hurriedly and sped off to Tinagong Dagat which was indeed hidden.
 It was all trek from the gates, crossing the rickety hanging bridge and climbing up the hill to the viewing deck.
 The view was stunning again, the green mountains over the blue waters – it was all glorious!